-Go through the toy box
+1. Purge the toy box

-Tripping over your pup’s toys?
+Constantly tripping over your pup’s toys?
 It’s time to sort through them and toss the ones that are damaged.
 Get rid of any with ripped seams, exposed squeakers, or jagged rubber edges, which could cause serious injuries.

 PSA: Your dog’s bowl (and mat, if you use one) should be washed every day with hot water and mild dish soap (you wouldn’t eat a salad out of the same dirty bowl every day, would you?).
 It’s also a good idea to run them through the dishwasher (on the top rack, in a separate cycle) once a week.
 If your pup’s bowl has developed cracks or grooves, it might be time to invest in a new one.
 Go for one that’s stainless steel or ceramic; avoid plastic, which over time, can accumulate grooves that are breeding grounds for germs like E.coli, staph, and even parasites.

-Check food, treats and medications
+3. Check food, treats, and medications

 Have a pack of Ollie that somehow slipped to the bottom of the freezer... last year?
 Go ahead and replace that.
 Kibble that's been lying around for ages?
 Treats a year past their best before date?
 Go ahead and get rid of all of these things and replace it with something your pup will really enjoy!